 As required by California Public Resources Code (PRC) 41701, Ventura County's Countywide Siting Element (CSE), adopted in June 2001 and updated annually, Ventura County has at least 15 years of disposal capacity available for waste generated by in-County projects.
 Because the County currently exceeds the minimum disposal capacity required by the state PRC, the proposed project will have less than a significant project-specific impact upon Ventura County's solid waste disposal capacity.
 Ventura County Ordinance 4421 requires all discretionary permit applicants whose proposed project includes construction and/or demolition activities to reuse, salvage, recycle, or compost a minimum of 65% of the solid waste generated by their project.
-The Integrated Waste Management Division's (IWMD) waste diversion program (Form B Recycling Plan/Form C Report) ensures this 65% diversion goal is met prior to Building and Safety Division's issuance certificate of occupancy, consistent with the Ventura County General Plan.
+The Integrated Waste Management Division's (IWMD) waste diversion program (Form B Recycling Plan/Form C Report) ensures this 65% diversion goal is met prior to Building and Safety Division's issuance of certificate of occupancy, consistent with the Ventura County General Plan.
 Conditions of approval are included which address recycling during the demolition and construction phases of the project (Exhibit 4, Condition Nos.
-23 & 24)
+23 and 24)

-With regard to water efficiency requirements of the Ventura County General Plan, no irrigated landscaping is proposed with the project.
-For water conservation techniques within the building, the project plans will be subject to review by the Building and Safety Division who will verify that the project meets the current requirements of the Ventura County Building Code and Title 24 California Building Standards Code which includes requirements for energy conservation, green design, construction and maintenance, fire and life safety, and accessibility that apply to the structural, mechanical, electrical, and plumbing systems in a building.
+With regard to water efficiency requirements of the Ventura County General Plan, 75 square feet of landscaping is proposed with the project.
+The proposed landscape area is exempt from the requirements for Water Efficient Landscaping defined in CZO Section 8178-8.
+For water conservation techniques within the building, the project plans will be reviewed by the Building and Safety Division who will verify that the project meets the current requirements of the Ventura County Building Code and Title 24 California Building Standards Code which includes requirements for energy conservation, green design, construction and maintenance, fire and life safety, and accessibility that apply to the structural, mechanical, electrical, and plumbing systems in the building.

-Based on the discussion above, the proposed project is consistent with General Plan Policies PFS-1.7, PFS-4.1, PFS-4.2, PFS-4.3, PFS-5.9, WR-1.11 and WR-3.2 and WR-3.3.
+Based on the discussion above, the proposed project is consistent with General Plan Policies PFS-1.7, PFS-4.1, PFS-4.2, PFS-4.3, PFS-5.9, WR-1.11 and WR-3.2.

 4. General Plan Policy PFS-6.1 (Flood Control and Drainage Facilities Required for Discretionary Development): The County shall require discretionary development to provide flood control and drainage facilities, as deemed necessary by the County Public Works Agency and Watershed Protection District.
 The County shall also require discretionary development to fund improvements to existing flood control facilities necessitated by or required by the development.
+(RDR)